Thank you for a spectacular Philly Fringe Festival! Stay tuned for information about 2026.

 An evening exploring love, loss, and the supernatural through two song cycles.
-Kevin Puts' The Brightness of Light brings O'Keeffe and Stieglitz's letters to life, while Michael McAndrew's world premiere Ghostly Sentiments traces our relationship with ghosts.
+Kevin Puts' The Brightness of Light brings O'Keeffe and Stieglitz's love letters to life, while Michael McAndrew's world premiere Ghostly Sentiments traces our relationship with ghosts and sentimentality.

 The Brightness of Light by Kevin Puts